The Development of the Priorities and Policy Programme for Ireland’s Presidency of the Council of the European Union 2026

 How the feedback will be used

-Feedback received from submissions will be considered as part of the development of Ireland’s Presidency priorities and policy programme.
-A summary thematic report will be prepared by the Department of Foreign Affairs and Trade and shared with other Government Departments through relevant inter-departmental coordination structures.
+Feedback received from submissions are currently being considered as part of the development of Ireland’s Presidency priorities and policy programme, which will be published in June 2026.
+A submissions summary report will be prepared by the Department of Foreign Affairs and Trade and is expected to be published by May/June 2026.